jeremyfrench/sudoku-solver/readme.md

 *  journey/0.0.6 Save board state and use bit masks rather than booleans
 *  journey/0.0.7 Calculate cross references for a square before proccessing boards so that loop and branching can be simplified while setting and checking numbers.

+Benchmarks as of 0.0.7 "compiled with -O2"

+Macbook Pro (Core i7 2.3Gz) : 2.7 seconds
+Rasberry Pi : 17.3 seconds

 ## Roadmap

 Look at doing a tick toc approach, on the tic (even versions) speed up the solver on the tock (odd versions) solve more problems.